 “In the fall people are always going up to farms picking apples, pumpkins and berries.
 It builds sales tax revenue,” Harckham said.

 The properties are used mainly for farming crops, dairy production or raising horses.
 Agricultural land in Westchester, including family farms and homesteads passed from generation to generation, has been converted to other land uses in the past several decades.
+Therefore, agricultural property buyers might be interested in viewing these farms.

 What Is Power Editor?